Jackie O (radio host)

-Jacqueline Ellen Last (born 31 January 1975), better known as Jackie O, is an Australian radio and television presenter.
-She is best known for presenting The Hot Hits Live from LA, Hot30 Countdown, Take 40 Australia, two series of Australian Princess and The Kyle and Jackie O Show (with co-host Kyle Sandilands).
+Jacqueline Ellen Henderson (née Last; born 31 January 1975), better known as Jackie O, is a former Australian radio and television presenter.
+She is best known for co-hosting The Kyle and Jackie O Show alongside Kyle Sandilands for twenty-one years.
+She has also presented The Hot Hits Live from LA, Hot30 Countdown, Take 40 Australia and two series of Australian Princess.

+Born in Adelaide, she worked at Triple M Adelaide with her former husband Phil O'Neil, being part of the nightly program named Phil O'Neil's Hot 30.
 She has also hosted celebrity prank show Surprise Surprise Gotcha and appeared on the 2007 comedy series The Nation on the Nine Network.
-She also was the co-host of Big Brother (alongside Kyle Sandilands) after Gretel Killeen, the original host, resigned from the series.
+She was also the co-host of Big Brother (alongside Sandilands) after Gretel Killeen, the original host, resigned from the series.

-On 1 November 2013, Jackie and co-host Kyle Sandilands announced they would not be returning in 2014 to host their 2Day FM breakfast show, which at that time was generating around 30 million AUD in advertising revenue yearly.
-On 29 November 2013, Kyle and Jackie O announced their move to rival radio network ARN and show on new 106.5 station, coming in 2014 with a nightly "Best Bits" program networked around ARN stations Australia-wide.
+On 1 November 2013, Jackie and Sandilands announced that they would not be returning in 2014 to host their 2Day FM breakfast show, which at that time was generating around $30 million AUD in advertising revenue yearly.
+On 29 November 2013, Kyle and Jackie O announced their move to rival radio network ARN and show on new 106.5 station in 2014.

+On 3 March 2026, It is alledged that Jackie O quit The Kyle and Jackie O Show amid a feud between herself and Sandilands, ending a $200 million dollar contract with ARN radio after she told executives she "cannot continue to work with Mr Kyle Sandilands".
+Jackie has said in public forums that she did not quit.